Frequently asked questions

 - Randomised controlled trial

 - Secondary analysis of database(s)

 Please submit using our online manuscript submission site.
-If your article was previously submitted to another BMJ Group journal and was rejected, we will happily assist in transferring the files to the BMJ Open site if you would like to be considered by BMJ Open.
+If your article was previously submitted to another journal from BMJ and was rejected, we will happily assist in transferring the files to the BMJ Open site if you would like to be considered by BMJ Open.
 Please email the editorial office at for help with this (the article must not be under consideration by any other journal).

 Yes.
 Select this option when submitting to one of our other journals.
 If you have already submitted to one of our sister titles and had your paper declined there, please email the editorial office () with the manuscript number of your original submission and we will gladly assist with the transfer of files.